spacetelescope/crds/documentation/certify_design.rst

 For HST, every instrument and type specified the presence requirement for every keyword.
 This resulted in value enumerations repeated over and over throughout the .tpn files.

 For JWST, CRDS support specifying keywords as optional...  with one twist: if an optional keyword is used by an rmap to perform matching (appears in the 'parkey' header field), then every optional constraint on that keyword for that particular reftype becomes required.

-This permits constraints to be specified once as optional at a relatively global level for easier maintenance, but then become "required" if a particular type uses the keyword directly within CRDS for matching.
-(This is a reflection of the "prime directive" of the CRDS certifier: while general checks can be implemented, the most crucial aspect of CRDS checking is to ensure that files work within CRDS.)
+This permits constraints to be specified once as optional at a relatively global level for easier maintenance, but then become "required" if a particular reftype uses the keyword directly within CRDS for matching.
+(This is a reflection of the "prime directive" of the CRDS certifier: while general checks can be implemented, the most crucial aspect of CRDS checking is to ensure that files work within CRDS.
+Although CRDS does strive to implement additional checks, the only real measure that references will work with the CAL code is running calibrations.)

 For even more control, or for keywords not used by CRDS matching, additional constraints can be defined in more specialized .tpn's.

 Presence Expressions and Helpers
 ++++++++++++++++++++++++++++++++